Skip to main contentSkip to search

 Academic Perspective

-Janet McLaughlin, an associate professor of health studies at Wilfrid Laurier University, noted that while the increase was welcome, the backlog is so substantial that most families will still face long delays.
+Janet McLaughlin, an associate professor of health studies at Wilfrid Laurier University, told The Trillium that any funding increase is welcome news for families who have waited far too long.
+But she noted the backlog for core services is so large that most families will likely still face long delays.

 Government Response (via The Trillium)

-The Ministry of Children, Community and Social Services did not provide specifics on how the new funding would be allocated, saying only: "Every child deserves the opportunity to learn, grow, and thrive."
+The Ministry of Children, Community and Social Services did not provide specifics on how the new funding would be allocated.
+A ministry spokesperson told The Trillium that every child deserves the chance to learn, grow, and thrive.

-The ministry stated that "under this government, the number of children in core clinical services has tripled" — but did not address where the $186 million would be directed or whether independent audit mechanisms would be implemented.
+The ministry said the number of children in core clinical services has tripled under this government.
+It did not say where the $186 million would be directed, or whether independent audit mechanisms would be implemented.

 Our Cost-to-Clear Analysis Confirms the Scale

-End The Wait Ontario's independent analysis shows that $186M — while significant — may not be enough to clear the backlog of 67,509 children waiting.
+End The Wait Ontario's independent analysis shows that $186M, while significant, may not be enough to clear the backlog of 71,263 children waiting.
 Our Cost to Clear the Waitlist analysis models what it would actually take.

 Cost to Clear AnalysisWhere Does the Money Go?